The Vapourer Orgyia antiqua

 Wingspan 25-30 mm.

-An unusual species in many ways, the males fly during the day (although the example depicted was attracted to light at night).
+An unusual species in many ways, the males fly during the day but are often also attracted to light at night.

 The females are virtually wingless, an attribute normally associated with winter-emerging species, but the adults are out from July to September, sometimes October in the south.

 The female lays her eggs on what remains of the pupal cocoon, which then overwinter.
 When hatched, the very hairy caterpillars feed on a range of deciduous trees and shrubs.